- Arriving at Bethany

-Bethany Lutheran College is committed to providing an excellent Christian higher education with a premium on building personal mentoring relationships in a relevant and challenging academic environment that prepares students to wisely use their God-given talents in the family, church, workplace, and community.
+Bethany Lutheran College is committed to providing an excellent Christian higher education in a challenging academic environment where personal mentoring relationships prepare students to engage the culture wisely through lives of service in the family, church, and society.

 The Student Guidebook is designed to equip students with information about the various aspects of college life as they grow academically, socially, and spiritually.
 It includes information regarding college polices, guidelines, standards and responsibilities.
 Students are expected to be familiar and comply with its contents.

 While this guidebook provides an overall review of general college policies and guidelines, it is not intended to be inclusive or all-encompassing in that not all situations are foreseeable.
 The college reserves the right to change, add or delete any statement in this guidebook.
 This guidebook is not a legally binding contract and the college can deviate from any provision herein at its sole discretion.
 Amendments to the guidebook during the academic year shall appear in the online version.
 Questions relating to the contents of the Student Guidebook may be directed to the Dean of Students.